We always want to be fast at code review..

 A final and great way to reduce the time it takes to review code is by reducing the number of aspects of your checklist that you need to pay attention to.

 Because you care and because you always want to be better, automation is a great way to optimize your review workflow process.
+Go ahead and do a quick search on Google for automated code reviews and see who better fits your workflow.
+You’ll find Codacy on your Google search and we hope you like what we do.

 Thanks for reading!